Scams >> Church Scams

 Church Scams

-Some elderly speculators were tricked into purchasing fake promissory notes by three men, two protection executors and a speculation guide, who frequently got on their knees and supplicated with their victimized people to addition their trust.
+Some elderly investors were deceived into purchasing fake promissory notes by three men—two insurance agents and an investment advisor—who would often kneel and pray with their victims to gain their trust.

 We are providing the Spam Checker Tool for your convenience.
-Here your can enter the email or the contact number that you suspect to be a scam.
-This tool checks it with our spam database list and ensure your regarding the email or the phone number is real one or the bogus.
+Here, you can enter any email address or contact number you suspect to be a scam.
+This tool cross-checks the information with our spam database and informs you whether the email or phone number is legitimate or fraudulent.

-We have compiled a list of several reliable online scam fighting agencies to help you keep up to date on current and past church alert scams and its types.
+We have also compiled a list of reliable online scam-fighting agencies to help you stay informed about both current and past church-related scams and their variations.

-If you are a victim of Ghana fraud submit the scammers details here
+If you are a victim of Ghana-based fraud, please submit the scammer’s details here.

 Church service and scam